GYUHO Lee © 2026

 Art students, no need to worry

-To reduce this gap, I designed an alternative benchmark based on real applicant experiences and online student feedback.
+To reduce uncertainty, I designed an alternative benchmark using applicant experiences and community-based feedback patterns.

 “I want to quickly understand how competitive this school is.”